What is abatacept?

 - As abatacept affects the immune system, mild infections, particularly of the upper respiratory tract (e.g. colds, sinusitis) may occur more frequently than usual.
 Treatment with abatacept may need to be temporarily stopped so contact your doctor for advice.

-Mild pain, swelling, bruising or itching may occur at the injection site (for subcutaneous doses).
-It is therefore important to rotate the injection site.
+- Mild pain, swelling, bruising or itching may occur at the injection site (for subcutaneous doses).
+It is therefore important to change around the injection site.

 What precautions are necessary?